randomhost/overviewer-config/README.md

 **WARNING: Do not use this configuration before you finished customizing it to fit your needs.**

+* `.avatar_cache`
+  This directory holds cached player skin textures retrieved from Mojang's servers by `overviewer/avatar.php`.
+It's only needed when using the included PHP player skin fetcher instead of the official one.

+  **Note:** This directory must be readable and writable by the web server.

 * `bin/overviever`
   This is a Bash script wrapper for `overviewer.py` which utilized Linux's `nice` command to modify the process priority of Overviewer so it doesn't use up all available system resources.